 The COVID-19 pandemic has forced more consumers than ever before to work from home, and many have now been home for over a year.
 Finding success at work, while also still being able to relax at home, can be difficult.

 For consumers to make the most of their time working at home, the researchers recommend having an organizational system.
 Sticking to a consistent routine each day is likely to yield the best work-from-home outcomes.
 It’s also important to identify things that could be the biggest distractions at home.
 What things are likely to make the most noise?
 What things could pull your attention from time-sensitive tasks?
+For a good roundup of remote work equipment and collaboration tools, checkout B2B Reviews' remote work toolkit.

 Working from home, especially in the last year, often means having several family members in close proximity.
 Golden explained that setting boundaries with other people in the home, especially where noise and distractions are concerned, can help consumers focus on their work.